Cphyr/AAI/Datascience101/chapter_03_machine_learning_2/lessons/L01_fully_connected_neural_networks.md

 <img src="https://editor.analyticsvidhya.com/uploads/50492simple_neural_network_header.jpg" alt="Neural Network 101: Definition, Types and Application" style="zoom:50%;" />

-This is the final structure of our lecture, chaining multiple linear layers, with a nonlinear activation function applied after each one.
+This is the final structure of our lecture, chaining multiple linear layers, with a non-linear activation function applied after each one.

 ### Justifying the Nonlinear Activation

-There is a huge importance for choosing a nonlinear activation function.
-By choosing a linear activation function (for example: $g(x)=x$) our multi-layered model will be equivalent to a model with a single layer that gives a linear result and therefore we would not be able to  learn on nonlinear - more complex problems.
+There is a big importance for choosing a nonlinear activation function.
+By choosing a linear activation function (for example: $g(x)=x$) our multi-layered model will be equivalent to a model with a single layer.
+Meaning it will give a linear result and therefore we would not be able to learn nonlinear and more complex tasks.

 Mathematically: suppose a dual layer architecture with the parameters: $W_1\in\mathbb{R}^{d_1\times d_2}, b_1\in\mathbb{R}^{d_2}, W_2\in\mathbb{R}^{d_2\times d_3}, b_2\in\mathbb{R}^{d_3}$ and assume that for all layers, $g\left( W_l^Tx + b_l \right) = W_l^Tx + b_l$.
 Hence the output of the network is
 $$W_2^T\left(W_1^Tx+b_1\right)+b_2=W_2^TW_1^Tx+W_2^Tb_1+b_2=\tilde{W}^Tx+\tilde{b},$$